Subadharshini05/ECommerce_follow_along/README.md

   ## Milestone 4:
   Created a User Model to define how user data is structured in the database also developed a user interactions, like adding or retrieving data.
 Additionally, configured Multer to handle file uploads, allowing users to store files such as images.

+  ## Milestone 5:
+   In this I create a react app and design the signup page and style it Tailwindcss.
+It gives a wonderful Experience and i get some knowledge that how to work on a professional project.